Serving the far north of Scotland

 So, that was in 2011/12.
 Lots of people who have read this page have asked us "What happened next?!
 Whatever became of Susie and Katrina and their dream to develop opportunities for happy, healthy music making in their beautiful remote corner of Scotland?"

-Well, we hope the other pages of this website will tell you that merry tale: Happily Ever After has become the new now in Caithness. :)
+Well, we hope the other pages of this website will tell you that merry tale: even in the face of a Global Pandemic, Happily Ever After has become the new now in Caithness. :)

-Maestro Susie now regularly directs three choirs and four orchestras, for all ages and abilities.
-The lucky pair of musicians run two after school recorder clubs, open to all.
-The junior brass band is thriving, the handbell ringers continue to ding-a-dong-ding and the Caithness Big Band & Sunday Night Band provide Katrina and Susie with night after night of musical fun and friendship.
+Maestro Susie is looking forward to getting back to directing her choirs and orchestras for all ages and abilities.
+The junior brass band is thriving, the handbell ringers have managed to get back to ding-a-dong-dinging and the Caithness Big Band & Sunday Night Band continue to provide Katrina and Susie with night after night of musical fun and friendship.

 If you'd like to join in the fun here in Caithness, we'd love to meet you - get in touch!

 Or if you'd like to create your own musical "Happily Ever After" for your own beautiful corner of the world, please just get in touch and we'll be happy to help you by sharing our resources and expertise and, more importantly, by encouraging you to believe in your dreams.